Post

 Using BrandGhost for Telegram Scheduling

-- Create posts in the unified dashboard
+2. Create posts in the unified dashboard – compose once, adapt for each platform

-- Track performance across all connected platforms
+5. Track performance – view engagement metrics across all connected platforms in one place

 Other Multi-Platform Options